 Is 85 mph reckless driving in Virginia?

 Yes.
 Recently, Senate Bill 63 raised the reckless driving threshold to 85 mph from 80 mph.
-This means that exceeding 85 mph is considered reckless driving, regardless of the posted speed limit for that roadway.
-Additionally, driving in excess of 20 mph over the maximum speed limit of a given area is reckless driving.
+This means that exceeding 85 mph is considered reckless driving, regardless of the applicable maximum speed limit for that roadway.
+Additionally, driving in excess of 20 mph over the maximum speeds permitted in a given area is reckless driving.

 What happens if you speed over 100 mph?